Where heaven and earth meet

 Life is movement

-Once a month, for groups on request, Father Kolumban personally guides those interested through the priory and its new buildings.
-The guided tours include a dinner or an aperitif in the historic wine cellar.
+Guided tours take place regularly.
+The guided tours include an aperitif in the historic wine cellar.
 There are even several walking and hiking trails to choose from near the St. Gerold priory, e.g. a stroll to the labyrinth ideal for meditation.

 The St. Gerold priory and its restaurant are open all year round and the monastery garden is open from May.
 Lectures, concerts and seminars take place regularly.